IceyPop/GlobalIgnoreListClassic/readme.txt

 Type /gi in game for chat help, or open your ignore list for features and options

-**NOTES AND KNOWN ISSUES:**
+**NOTES, ISSUES AND FREQUENT QUESTIONS:**

+* Unfortunately I cannot add guild-wide ignores.
+Blizzard does not supply guild information with the chat data and they've limited the ability for addons to collect their own data on guilds (Census addons were causing server lag).
+If I can find a way to do it properly in the future I will try to add it in.

 * There is a bug where WoW sometimes reports all members of the ignore list as "Unknown" during login which prevents GIL from synchronizing your character ignore lists.
 If this happens, GIL will print a message duing login and then attempt to synchronize when you open the GIL UI.
 You can also force a sync by a chat command line.

 * There is an issue where WoW reports the wrong server name when ignoring someone from right clicking chat.
-When a character with no server name is reported, GIL will search the members of your current raid, battlegroud, instance, and so on to try to find someone with that name.
-It wlll check your chat tab history and search for any reference of the name in order to determine the server.
+When a character with no server name is reported, GIL will search the members of your current raid, battleground, instance, and so on to try to find someone with that name.
+It will check your chat tab history and search for any reference of the name in order to determine the server.
 If no data is found during this search, GIL will ultimately assume the person is on your server.

 * Account wide ignore only works for up to 50 accounts per character due to a WoW limitation.
 GIL uses logic to select the "best" 50 players on a per-character basis, in an attempt to maximize usefulness of account wide ignore limitations.
 No other ignore addon can do this.
 This is significant because it prevents you from messages, duel requests, being grouped in a dungeon, BG, or LFR queue system for not only their main character but for their alts that you don't know about too.
 GIL will also perform all of those same checks and warnings for non-account wide ignore.